sevki/build-london/index.md

 ### Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at `build-event-london [at] googlegroups.com`.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [build-event-london@googlegroups.com](mailto:build-event-london@googlegroups.com).
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.